Peanut OIT in the UK - beyond Palforzia - FAQ’s

 • Peanut OIT provision: At Allergy Centre Excellence, we have significant experience with peanut OIT, having been one of the largest providers of Palforzia and non-Palforzia.
 Please visit our website, which outlines a plan forward for patients about to start Palforzia or already on Palforzia.

-Lessons from Palforzia that we now apply to OIT regimens
+Are there lessons we have learnt from Palforzia that we now apply to peanut OIT?

 • Safety: Prior to Palforzia, OIT often used varying grocery-store flours.
 Palforzia demonstrated that a pharmaceutical-grade, characterised allergen with consistent protein ratios is essential for safe, predictable up-dosing.
 These findings can now be applied to other non-commercialised well-characterised peanut products.